What are the most common problems for which people seek help?

 therapy.
 The frequency of psychotherapy appointments depends somewhat on the theoretical approach of the therapist and on the nature and severity of the problem.
 Frequency typically varies

 from 1-3 sessions per week, with the average being once per week.
-The length of treatment sessions varies with each therapist but is usually between 30-50 minutes long.
+The length of treatment sessions varies with each therapist but is usually between 30-45 minutes long (mine are 60 minutes).

 How many treatment sessions will be needed?